DanielBradford/rubic/testing.md

 - All update functionality for editing recipes and users, was successful and the database stored the data accordingly

 DELETE: <span style="color:green">PASSED</span>
-- All functionality for deleting recipes, users, recipe types, tools and products was successfull
+- All functionality for deleting recipes, users, recipe types, tools and products was successful

 ### **DELETION CONFIRMATION TESTING**